sensehat/ForceFuse/README.md

 - [Disclaimer](#disclaimer)
 - [Technologies Used](#technologies-used)

-## 🎉 Introduction

-Ever wanted to test the strength of your SSH or FTP credentials?
-Well, now you can!
-This tool allows you to brute force SSH and FTP logins using customizable wordlists.
-Whether you're trying to enhance your cybersecurity skills or just experimenting in a controlled environment, this tool has got you covered!

 ## ✨ Features

 - **Brute Force SSH Logins**: Test multiple passwords against an SSH service.